It's Only Rock 'n Roll (But I Like It)

-"It's Only Rock 'n Roll (But I Like It)" is the lead single from English rock band the Rolling Stones' twelfth studio album It's Only Rock 'n Roll (1974).
+"It's Only Rock 'n Roll (But I Like It)" is the lead single by the English rock band the Rolling Stones from their twelfth studio album It's Only Rock 'n Roll (1974).
 Writing is credited to Mick Jagger and Keith Richards and the single reached the top ten in the UK charts and top 20 in the United States.

 Inspiration and recording

 Recorded in late 1973 and completed in the spring of 1974, "It's Only Rock 'n Roll (But I Like It)" is credited to the Rolling Stones songwriting team Mick Jagger and Keith Richards, although future Rolling Stones guitarist Ronnie Wood collaborated with Jagger on it.
 The song was originally recorded one night in a studio at Wood's house, "The Wick" in Richmond, London.
 David Bowie was backing singer to Jagger's lead, and Willie Weeks played bass with Kenney Jones on drums.
 The song on the album is similar to that original recording, with the Stones keeping the original rhythm track.

 The meaning of the lyrics was summed up by Jagger in the liner notes to the 1993 compilation Jump Back; "The idea of the song has to do with our public persona at the time.
 I was getting a bit tired of people having a go, all that, 'oh, it's not as good as their last one' business.
 The single sleeve had a picture of me with a pen digging into me as if it were a sword.
 It was a lighthearted, anti-journalistic sort of thing."

 If I could stick my pen in my heart, And spill it all over the stage;

 Would it satisfy ya, would it slide on by ya, Would you think the boy is strange?
 Ain't he strange?